increase conversions on your website

 Allow Social Logins Where Possible

-Manually filling out forms takes time, especially for account creation.
-If users have to type in their details instead of using an existing login, many will drop off before converting.
+Filling out forms manually takes time, especially for account creation.
+If users have to type their details instead of using an existing login, many drop off before converting.

-Allowing social logins (Google, Facebook, Apple) simplifies the process, letting users sign up in seconds.
-This reduces friction and boosts conversion rates, particularly on mobile, where typing is more tedious.
-A one-click login keeps users engaged and increases the likelihood of them completing the action.
+Social logins (Google, Facebook, Apple) let users sign up in seconds.
+This reduces friction and lifts conversion rates, particularly on mobile where typing is more tedious.
+A one-click login keeps users engaged and improves the chance they complete the action.

 48